christopherwhite06/IT-Ticket-Classificaiton/README.md

 - Interactive prediction
 - Evaluation on the test set

+### 5. Classify tickets with GUI and show results with graphs
+Allows the program to run in the browser.

+Command to run: `streamlit run src/frontend.py`

 ---

-Running these steps is optional; the system is ready to use immediately using only `predict_ticket.py`.
+Running these steps is optional; the system is ready to use immediately using only `streamlit run src/frontend.py` or `predict_ticket.py`.